Kenzo Takada, who brought Japanese fashion to the world, dies at 81

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-Born in Himeji, Japan, on Feb 27, 1939, one of seven children of Kenji and Shizu Takada, who ran a hotel, Takada became interested in design after reading his sisters' fashion magazines.
+Born in Himeji, Japan, on Feb 27, 1939, one of seven children of Kenji and Shizu Takada, who ran a hotel, he became interested in design after reading his sisters' fashion magazines.

 "When I opened my shop, I thought there was no point in me doing what French designers were doing, because I couldn't do that," Takada told The South China Morning Post in 2019.
 "So I did things my own way in order to be different, and I used kimono fabrics and other influences."